BetonQuest/BetonQuest/documentation/User-Documentation/Conversations.md

 Keep in mind that you can only cross-point to NPC options.
 It means that you can use those pointers only in `first` starting options and in all player options.
 Using them in NPC options will throw errors.

+!!! warning
+    This does not work across packages yet.

 ## Conversation variables

 You can use variables in the conversations.
 They will be resolved and displayed to the player when he starts a conversation.
 A variable generally looks like that: `%type.optional.arguments%`.
 Type is a mandatory argument, it defines what kind of variable it is.
 Optional arguments depend on the type of the variable, i.e. `%npc%` does not have any additional arguments, but `%player%` can also have `display` (it will look like that: `%player.display%`).
 You can find a list of all available variable types in the "Variables List" chapter.